oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/Tutorials/Features/experimental/annotated_class_clean_coding/README.md

 | Optimized for                     | Description
 |:---                               |:---
 | OS                                | Ubuntu* 20.04 <br> RHEL*/CentOS* 8 <br> SUSE* 15 <br> Windows* 10 <br> Windows Server* 2019
-| Hardware                          | Intel® Agilex® 7, Arria® 10, Stratix® 10, and Cyclone® V FPGAs
+| Hardware                          | Intel® Agilex® 7, Agilex® 5, Arria® 10, Stratix® 10, and Cyclone® V FPGAs
 | Software                          | Intel® oneAPI DPC++/C++ Compiler
 | What you will learn               | How to use the provided helper funtion to allocate host/shared memory with properties for your FPGA IP components
 | Time to complete                  | 10 minutes